stephenvisser/rest-appengine/README.md

 ---------------

 __Note:__ Put is not supported.
 Since creating an object is not [indempotent](http://en.wikipedia.org/wiki/Idempotent) using our current API, we will not support this.
 See [this](http://stackoverflow.com/questions/630453/put-vs-post-in-rest) for a discussion of which (or both) people tend to support

+# Dashboard

+The REST API also has a useful dashboard which can be used to view which Objects exist.

+## Model

+The model is defined in the `/dashboard/model.py` file.

+## Viewing / Searching

+Use the box in the upper-left corner.
+You just specify the URL of interest.
+Some examples:

+    ?load=all

+This will load all existing elements in the DB

+    /User?filter=twitterHandle%3d%3dBOBBY&default={"twitterHandle":"abc123"}

+This creates a User if the filter isn't satisfied using the entries in the JSON object as initial values

+## Creating new objects

+The text box in the bottom left can be used to create new objects.
+Just enter the name of the model object you want to create (e.g. `Entry`).
+Once it is created, use the right-most panel to enter properties by key name and value.

+## Uploading files

+There are a few special keywords in the property value field.
+The one of most interest is `file` When you press enter, you can drag and drop a file of interest which will be automatically uploaded to the server.

+__TODO:__ Since this is a WIP, I haven't implemented error handling.
+If things break, the user interface won't tell you what happened.